hashcloak/shami-rs/README.md

 - The implementation is not performant.
 - The parameters of the application are not configurable without modifying the source code.

+This project is intended to be a learning resource for people who want to know the first steps on implementing a network for an MPC protocol, as there is no (or very few) material on the topic.
+Also, it presents a basic, non-performant implementation of the field arithmetic for those curious about it.

 ## How to run